Back

 Learning about God’s plan gave him hope for the afterlife and taught him that he could retain the knowledge he learned on Earth.
 He wanted to learn more and eventually accepted the invitation to be baptized as a member of the Church of Jesus Christ.

-BYU-Pathway student Munyaradzi, who is studying software development.
+BYU-Pathway student Munyaradzi is currently studying software development.

 Finding BYU-Pathway